-Fig. 7.
-Linear probability model, marginal effect of GDP on probability of remaining top good over time (Top 20, Goods).
-The figure reports the marginal effect of GDP on the predicted probability of being a top 20 good in 2010 for goods that were top 20 in 1998, as estimated in equation (3).
-See Appendix for alternative Fig. I.5 and I.6 with top 5 and top 10 exports.
+Figure 8: Linear probability model, probability of remaining top good over time by Total Export Growth (Top 20, Goods).
+The figure reports the probability of being a top 20 good in each year for goods that were top 20 in 1998 for different groups of countries according to their total export growth between 1998 and the year in the horizontal axis.
+Here "high" is defined as being at or above the 75th percentile of export growth, "medium" as being between 25th and 75th percentiles, and "low" as being at or below the 25th percentile.
+See online appendix I for alternative Figures 1.7 and 1.8 with top 5 and top 10 exports.
 Data: COMTRADE.